5 Alpha Reductase inhibitor benefit and

 Risks, safety, danger, side effects of 5 alpha reductase Inhibitors

 Reduced libido and impotence can be a concern with the use of finasteride and dutasteride.
 The 5alpha-reductase inhibitors, finasteride and dutasteride, are associated with erectile dysfunction (ED), ejaculatory dysfunction and decreased libido.
 Prostate enlargement is a common problem in middle-aged and elderly men.
 First-line medical therapy includes alpha 1blockers and 5alpha-reductase inhibitors (5ARIs), such as finasteride and dutasteride.
 5ARI use has been associated with adverse sexual outcomes.
 These effects occur early in therapy.
 A proposed mechanism for sexual dysfunction involves decreased nitric oxide synthase activity due to decreased dihydrotestosterone.
 Though theories have been proposed, more needs to be known about the exact mechanisms behind 5ARI-related sexual dysfunction.
 Many men report lower vitality, lower mood, and easier abdominal weight gain.
+Many herbal aphrodisiacs can reverse some of the decline in libido.

 Clinical trials with 5ARI report reveal decreased circulating dihydrotestosterone (DHT) resulting in diminished sexual desire and/or orgasm.
 The presence of adverse sexual effects is associated with decreased self-esteem, quality of life and ability to maintain an intimate relationship.
 Inhibition of 5ARI additionally influences progesterone and deoxycorticosterone levels and may alter psychological functions, including increased depression, melancholy and loss of general well being.